 Making an insurance claim for flooding in your Puyallup, WA, home can be a stressful ordeal.
 However, when you know which steps to take, you can move forward and focus on repairs with confidence.

 3 Categories of Water Contamination

-Water is pooling on the floor at your home in Puyallup, WA, as you search for the cause of the leak.
+Water is pooling on the floor at your home in Graham, WA, as you search for the cause of the leak.
 Are all leaks created equal?
-No, in fact some leaks are far more dangerous than others.
+No, in fact, some leaks are far more dangerous than others.
 Depending on the source, it can be clean water, contaminated water, or somewhere in between.
-Learn to distinguish the three categories, the sources and the necessary clean up for each type.
+Learn to distinguish the three categories, the sources and the necessary clean-up for each type.

 Category 1: Clean Water

 This type of water is the best-case scenario.
 Generally, it is not hazardous to your health if dealt with quickly.